biraysutcuoglu/sdfvtcm/README.md

     - UNet model can be trained on the combined dataset by changing the training dataset path in the **model_training.ipynb**.

 Otherwise **if you'd like to use already prepared datasets follow these steps**:
+- Prepared datasets can be found in Data/{Tool or FBA dataset}/experiments/.
 - MaskRCNN model can be trained on the prepared dataset by adjusting the training dataset path field of the MaskRCNN/segmenter_config.yaml.
 - UNet model can be trained on the prepared dataset by changing the training dataset path in the **model_training.ipynb**.